LiteLDev/liteloaderbds-documentation/en/LLSEPluginDevelopment/DataAPI/Economy.md

 - Parameters:
   - xuid : `String`
-    The Xuid identifier of the player.
+    The XUID identifier of the player.
   - money : `Integer`
     Amount of money being set.
 - Return value: Whether the setting is successful.